josdeweger/LightHouse/src/LightHouse/README.md

 | Green | All builds were succesfull
 | Orange | One or more builds partially succeeded
 | Red | One or more builds failed
-| Flashing | Build currently in progress
+| Flashing | Build currently in progress, color indicates last known status